What is Floating?

 Can I float if I just dyed my hair?

+Do not color your hair 72 hours before your float.
 We recommend that you wait until the water running through your hair in the shower at home is fully clear.
 If there is still some color coming out you should wait a couple of more days/showers.

 How long do sessions last?

-Float sessions last 90 minutes.
+salt 360 offers both 60 and 90-minute sessions.
 Appointments are booked in 2 hour blocks to allow additional time for changing and to shower before and after your float.

 Should I eat before floating?